albert9f/TFT-sleep-tracker/README.md

 - **Daily Sleep Summaries**: Calculates total sleep minutes based on inactivity during nightly windows
 - **System Tray Integration**: Runs quietly in the background with a system tray icon
 - **Autostart**: Automatically starts with Windows login
+- **Activity Tracking**: Monitors keyboard and mouse input every 30 seconds to determine active/inactive periods
+- **Smart Sleep Detection**: Uses a configurable nightly window (default 11 PM – 8 AM) and 5-minute inactivity threshold
+- **Automatic Hourly Sync**: Sends complete daily summaries to Discord every hour on the hour
+- **CSV Logging**: Stores all activity data locally in `%AppData%\TFTSleepTracker\activity_*.csv`
 - **Upload Queue**: Queues sleep summaries for upload to a Discord bot endpoint with retry logic
+- **Auto-Update**: Checks for app updates daily using Squirrel (Windows only)
+- **System Tray**: Runs in the background with a tray icon for easy access
 - **Auto-Update**: Checks for updates weekly via Squirrel.Windows and applies them silently
 - **Robustness**: Handles hibernation, RDP sessions, DST transitions, and file IO errors gracefully